aliciafritz/Lazy-LinkingIn/README.md

 2. A challenges regarding your process - Potential challenges may arise due to conflicting work schedules and time zone differences.
 3. A challenge regarding the team composition or available skills - As previously mentioned, we both have limited programming experience, which might pose some challenges along the way.
 Without prior experience, it can be hard to know what to look for/look up when you run into an issue, or you may be unknowingly doing things the hard way.
 Also, when we read over each other's code, it will likely be hard to catch mistakes or issues.

+Communication Plan:
+We will communicate individually over text and have virtual meetings via Zoom as needed.